 - 1. Navigate to the top of the configuration hierarchy in either the J-Web or CLI configuration editor. - 2.
-Perform the configuration tasks described in Table 20 on page 51 on each CE Services Router. - 3.
+Perform the configuration tasks described in Table 20 on page 53 on each CE Services Router. - 3.
 If you are finished configuring the router, commit the configuration. - 4.
-To verify the configuration, see "Verifying a VPN Configuration" on page 52.
+To verify the configuration, see "Verifying a VPN Configuration" on page 54.

-Task J-W /eb Configuration Editor CLI Configuration Editor Navigate to the top of the configuration hierarchy1.In the J-Web interface, selectConfiguration > View and Edit > Edit In the J-Web interface, select Configuration > View and Edit > Edit From the [edit] hierarchy level, enter and configure the routing policy for the loopback interface.
+Task J-W eb Configuration Editor CLI Configuration Editor Navigate to the top of the configuration hierarchy 1.
+In the J-Web interface, select F Configuration > View and Edit > Edit From the [edit] hierarchy level, enter and configure the routing policy for the loopback interface.
 Configuration. edit policy-options policy-statement policy-name 2.
 Next to Policy options, click Configure or Edit .
 (CE Services Router) 3.
 Next to Policy statement, click Configure or Edit .
-In the Policy name box, type the policy name-for example, loopback.
-In the Policy name box, type the policy name-for example, loopback.
+4. In the Policy name box, type the policy name-for example, loopback.